ravelgwong/nosql-cpp/benchmark/second report.md

 ### Data Structure

-There are 3 data structure that is going to be tested with this system, which is:
+There are 2 data structures that are going to be tested with this system, which is:

-- BTree
-- LSM Tree
+- Cuckoo Filter
 - Hash Table

-#### B Tree

-A B-Tree is a variation of the binary search tree that allows nodes to have more than two children, it is a self balancing data structure where all the children are on the same level.
-It maintains sorted data sand allows insertions, deletions and searches.
-Some advantages of using B-Trees include sorted keys for traversing, balances the index through a recursive algorithm, it does this through the movement and splitting of elements.
-However, B-Trees are also quite inefficient since deleting and inserting elements involves lots of movement between the key/values.

-#### LSM Tree
+#### Cuckoo Filter

-An LSM tree also known as a log structured merge tree is a data structure composed of two or more tree like structures that is used for large volume log data, data that lists changes within a database, LSM trees store this data in key/value pairs like other data structures.
-Some advantages of using an LSM tree over other data structures are its higher insert rates and better compression.
-However, data compaction which is the reduction of data elements, one good example is how we shorten our texts in every day life using acroyms, interferes with reads and writes.
+A cuckoo filter is a data structure that is typically used to check whether an item of data is a part of a set.
+A cuckoo filter is an optimization of the bloom filter, a similar structure but one that by standard, does not implement deletion.
+A cuckoo filter uses a 4-way set-associative hash table based on cuckoo hashing to store the fingerprints of all items.
+An advantage of using a cuckoo filter data structure over other structures such as a hash table is that it has a space advantage.

 #### Hash Table